CharFranR/bombolab/docs/src/architecture/project-structure.md

 ```
 bombolab (workspace root)
-├── bombolab-core    (nalgebra only)
+├── bombolab-core    (nalgebra, serialport, ctrlc)
 └── bombolab-gui     (bombolab-core + egui + eframe)
 ```

-The core crate has a single external dependency: `nalgebra` for linear algebra.
+The core crate depends on `nalgebra` for linear algebra, `serialport` for hardware communication, and `ctrlc` for clean shutdown handling.
 The GUI crate adds `egui` and `eframe` for the desktop interface.

 ## References